 Workbooks, data sources, data roles, and flows belong to projects, and projects can also contain nested projects.
 Much like folders on your desktop, projects are a way to sort and manage content in your site.
 If you've been invited to an existing site, you may see projects created by your teammates.

 In some way, you'll need to connect to data in order to analyze it and build a workbook.
 As a Creator, Tableau lets you connect to data sources directly on the web, or you can connect to data sources published to Tableau Online through Tableau Desktop.

-To begin, click the Create button and select Workbook.
+To begin, click the New button and select Workbook.

 You can connect to the data that will power your workbook in several ways:

 - Upload Excel or text-based data sources from the Files tab.

-Connect to server or cloud data source from the Connectors tab
+Connect to server or cloud data sources from the Connectors tab.

-On Tableau Online, quickly author and analyze data from Oracle Eloqua, Salesforce, ServiceNow ITSM, and Marketo from the Dashboard Starters tab
+On Tableau Online, quickly author and analyze data from LinkedIn Sales Navigator, Oracle Eloqua, Salesforce, ServiceNow ITSM, and Marketo from the Dashboard Starters tab.